glnds/masl/README.md

 ![MASL](img/masl.png)

-Pronounced [mɑzəl] form the Dutch word 'mazzel', meaning luck. 'masl' is an anagram from the word 'SAML'.
+Pronounced [mɑzəl] form the Dutch word 'mazzel', meaning luck. 'masl' is also an anagram from the word 'SAML'.
 This tool allows you to use [onelogin](https://www.onelogin.com/) to assume an AWS role through SAML authentication.

 ## Getting Started